hdiedrich/mw/README.md

 $ make run
 ```

+If you don't have a PostgreSQL server running it will crash partially but still
+serve pages.

 Content
 -------

 Mw runs two http servers side by side.
 One for API2 serving JSON.
-And the web server for the main site, for information about the concept and the prototypes for using it.
+And the web server for the main site, for information about the concept, and the functional prototype, including JS scripts.

 ### API2 JSON